-Bali is the island ringed in green to the right of the islands of Java (ringed in red) and Sumatra (ringed in blue).
+The map below shows the islands of Sumatra, Java and Bali.
 All three islands had their own subspecies of tiger.
 The Sumatran tiger still exists (just) while the Javan and Balinese tiger are extinct.

 In the book Tiger bone & rhino horn: the destruction of wildlife for traditional Chinese …By Richard Ellis the author tells how the tiger on the relatively heavily populated neighbouring island of Java was simply treated as a nuisance.
 It got in the way and was eradicated.
 The same treatment was accorded the Bali tiger it seems.